 RDX Training Gloves

-- 【Authentic Cow-Hide Leather Built】 RDX boxing gloves are manufactured using sturdy Cow-Hide leather for unbreakable resiliency.
-The robust...
+- RDX boxing gloves are manufactured with sturdy Cow Hide leather for unbreakable resiliency.
+Genuine leather confirms the pair of gloves resists wear...

 Made using authentic leather, the RDX gloves tick all the right boxes.
 They’re durable, provide a ton of protection and are designed to fit with precision.